E-commerce

 • Difficulty reaching a human when the case becomes complex.

-This is also where a good conversational tool can play a useful role: quickly answering repetitive questions, providing consistent follow-up, and handing off to a human when empathy, a decision, or deeper verification is needed.
+This is also where a good conversational tool can play a useful role: answering repetitive questions quickly, providing consistent follow-up, and handing off to a human when empathy, a decision, or a more in-depth verification is needed.

 Building loyalty without relying solely on promotions

-Promotions can drive repeat purchases, but they should not become the core of loyalty.
+Promotions can stimulate repeat purchases, but they should not become the core of loyalty.
 If customers only come back when there is a promo code, you are mainly fostering price dependence.
-Lasting loyalty comes instead from a mix of trust, experience, simplicity, and repeatedly perceived value.
+Lasting loyalty comes instead from a mix of trust, experience, simplicity, and repeated perceived value.

 What creates stronger loyalty